 Over the years there have been some fantastic racing films, featuring some of the best cars and motorbikes tearing up the track (or even street) seeking new fame and fortune.
-Today we have put together some of the best classic racing films, so if you have just finished watching the latest Fast and Furious film and are looking for something new to fill the gap, or want to revisit some timeless classics, we have all you need.
+Today we have put together some of the best classic racing films for you to enjoy.

 This cross-country car race is an absolute gem, and features all of the craziness and wild antics that you would expect of the 80’s.
 The film features an all-star cast including Burt Reynolds, Roger Moore, Jackie Chan and Dom Deluise.
 The concept of the film is simple; a number of race teams have assembled in Connecticut with the goal of reaching the finish line first.
 It sounds simple, but as the cars evade police, adopt superhero identities and get embroiled in kidnapping, it becomes a bit more complicated and a lot more fun.